Northbrook, Illinois: Law and government

 The Village of Northbrook adopted a council-manager form of government after a 1953 referendum.
 The Village President, six-member Board of Trustees, and the Village Clerk, all of whom must be residents of Northbrook, are elected at large for staggered four year terms.
 The board establishes policies and hires a village manager to operate the day-to-day business.
-The most recent board election took place in 2021, with Kathryn Ciesla winning 4,263 votes (63.31% of the total vote).
+The most recent board election took place in 2025, with Kathryn Ciesla winning as village president.
 The current board consists of:

 The Northbrook Police Department provides law enforcement and the Northbrook Fire Department provides fire suppression and emergency medical services for the village and its residents.
 Civil and criminal law cases are heard in the Cook County Circuit Court of the State of Illinois court system, or in the Northern District of Illinois in the federal system.
 In the state court, the public prosecutor is the Illinois state's attorney; in the Federal court it is the United States attorney.

 Politics

 Like other suburbs in the area, Northbrook is considered a Democratic stronghold.
-In the 2008 presidential election, Barack Obama received over 60% of Northfield Township's vote.
+In the 2008 presidential election, Barack Obama received over 60% of Northfield Township's vote, while, likewise, Joe Biden earned more than 66% of votes in 2020.

 At the national level, Northbrook is represented by Senators Dick Durbin and Tammy Duckworth, both Democrats.
 The northern and western parts of the village are part of Illinois's 10th congressional district, which is currently represented by Brad Schneider, a Democrat from Deerfield.
 The southern and eastern parts of the village are part of Illinois's 9th congressional district, which is currently represented by Jan Schakowsky, a Democrat from Evanston.

 At the state level, Northbrook is a part of the 9th Senate District represented by Laura Fine (D-Glenview), the 29th Senate District represented by Julie Morrison (D-Deerfield), and the 30th Senate District represented by Adriane Johnson (D-Buffalo Grove).
 Additionally, the village lies within the 17th House District represented by Jennifer Gong-Gershowitz (D-Glenview), the 18th House District represented by Robyn Gabel (D-Chicago), the 57th House District represented by Jonathan Carroll (D-Northbrook), who has an office in Northbrook, the 58th House District represented by Bob Morgan (D-Deerfield), and the 59th House District represented by Daniel Didech (D-Buffalo Grove).
 At the county level, the municipality lies within District 14 represented by Scott R. Britton (D-Glenview).